Understanding Los Angeles Wrongful Death Claims

 Los Angeles Bicyclists Three Times More Likely to Die?

 NHTSA data shows collisions resulting in severe injury and fatality between pedestrians and bike riders to be high in Los Angeles.
-The L.A. statistics are triple in number at 33% the nationwide average, which is 11.4%.
+The L.A. statistics are triple in number at 33% of the nationwide average, 11.4%.

 In the example above, the lawyer Milton Olin died after a collision on his bicycle with a police vehicle on Mulholland Drive.
 And the crash happened in the bicycle lane.
-Sadly, Olin died at the scene from multiple head injuries.
+Sadly, Olin was killed on the scene with multiple head injuries.

-The officer was Deputy Andrew Wood Los Angeles County Sheriff’s Department.
-Both his police cruiser and bike were traveling the same direction, and Woods also got injured.
+The officer was Deputy Andrew Wood, Los Angeles County Sheriff’s Department.
+Both his police cruiser and bike were traveling in the same direction, and Woods also got injured.
 But eventually, Woods returned to full duty.
 And later, officer Woods transferred to another unit.